BloorVex-11997/midas-touch-2025/readme.md

 ## Source

-for a more in depth explanation of the math shown above [click here](https://youtu.be/ULQLD6VvXio?si=WE3N78HXeV3rWSJp)
+For a more in-depth explanation of the math shown above [click here](https://youtu.be/ULQLD6VvXio?si=WE3N78HXeV3rWSJp)